Insuring Your Risk At Retirement

-We ensure just about everything don’t we, our homes, cars; we even use trip insurance to protect our vacations.
+We ensure just about everything, don’t we?
+Our homes and cars; we even use trip insurance to protect our vacations.
 So why not guarantee our retirement plan?

-It is much easier than you think (and much less expensive) than you think.
+It is much easier (and much less expensive) than you think.

 Let’s start with our favorite product, annuities.
 Why annuities?
-Simple, the risk is outsourced to a third party, the insurance company.
-If we live too long, tough luck for them, they keep paying.
-If we die too soon, tough luck for them, our heirs get the unused balance.
-Most folks forget about the critical part of retirement planning, living too long, dealing with mortality risks.
-No one knows how long they will live; it is only a guess, a real crapshoot — relying on guessing is not a good idea, why?
-Because a considerable part of the time we are wrong because it is just that, a guess.
+The risk is outsourced to a third party, the insurance company.
+If we live too long, tough luck for them; they keep paying.
+If we die too soon, tough luck for them; our heirs get the unused balance.
+Most folks forget about the critical part of retirement planning, living too long, and dealing with mortality risks.
+No one knows how long they will live; it is only a guess, a real crapshoot — relying on guessing is not a good idea.
+Why?
+Because most of the time, we are wrong.

-Instead of thinking of lifetime income think of it as two lifetimes, one which lasts ten years and one which continues until your last breath.
-Doing so makes everything so simple, so stress-free.
+Instead of thinking of lifetime income, think of it as two lifetimes, one which lasts ten years and one which continues until your last breath.
+Doing so makes everything simple and stress-free.

-Based on a guaranteed return of 6% (yes that is accurate) I would then have $268,627 in my account, a fully guaranteed amount.
-Now fast forward ten years and I am no longer 65, I am 75.
+Based on a guaranteed return of 6% (yes, that is accurate), I would have $268,627 in my account, a fully guaranteed amount.
+Fast forward ten years, and I am no longer 65; I am 75.
 Now my life expectancy is much shorter, and if I used the funds to replace the ten-year income I initially selected, my income would not be $16,000 a year but would now be $24,500 a year (income rider).

-I have given myself a huge raise, which I will need since inflation would have reduced my purchasing power in 10 years.
+I have given myself a considerable raise, which I will need since inflation would have reduced my purchasing power in 10 years.

-But what about ensuring the risk, what happens if I were to die, what would my spouse receive?
-First of all, she would get the balance owed on the original ten-year period (the $16,000 a year) plus she would inherit the funds in the money I sent ahead (the initial $150,000).
-She could then assess the account at any time she wished without any fees, charges, or expenses.
-She could wait until the end of the ten years and give herself a raise; her options are fully and completely open to her.
+But what about ensuring the risk?
+What would happen if I were to die?
+What would my spouse receive?
+First, they would get the balance owed on the original ten-year period (the $16,000 a year), plus inherit the funds in the money I sent ahead (the initial $150,000).
+They could then access the account anytime they wished without fees, charges, or expenses.
+They could wait until the end of the ten years and give themselves a raise; their options are open.

 Sound too good to be true?
-There are many ways to look at retirement planning; for me, the lack of risk is the only thing I have any interest in, NO RISK.
+There are many ways to look at retirement planning; for me, the lack of risk is the only thing I am interested in, NO RISK.
 It is accurate, and these tools and their benefits can be available to you.
 Reach out today and find out how you can minimize risk and insure your retirement income.